mhaberler/flowsensor/README.md

 # modes

 This code can deal with unmodified counter-style sensors as well as quadrature encoders.
-Select the appropriate target in platformio.
+Select the appropriate target in platformio, build and upload.

 # platforms
 while this should easily run on any ESP32 platform, right now only the M5Stack CoreS3 is supported.